 The permanent collections here explore many different countries and continents including works from Africa, the Americas and Oceania.

 There are also a number of European masterpieces housed within the Institute including works by Van Gogh and Picasso.
 Whether you are an art aficionado or not, this museum is highly recommended.

 Detroit is a paradise for antique lovers.
 Whether you are a serious dealer or just a part time bargain hunter, Detroit has a number of places to shop for collectibles and memorabilia.

-The Detroit Antique Mall is widely regarded as the best spot for antique shopping in the city while The Detroit Mercantie Company and Eastern Market are aso very popular.
+The Detroit Antique Mall is widely regarded as the best spot for antique shopping in the city while the Eastern Market is also very popular.

 There is something for everyone at each of these locations and the phrase “one man’s junk is another man’s treasure” will never be far from your thoughts.